OSTDS - Septic Tanks

 - What do I need to do to fix my drainfield?

 1. What is the reason for an inspection of the septic tank system for a new business?

 I am going to start up a new business and have found a shop that is the perfect size and location.
-I went to get my occupational license and they told me I had to get the septic tank system approved by the Florida Department of Health in Volusia County.
+I went to get my Business Tax Receipt (BTR), (formerly know as occupational license), and they told me I had to get the septic tank system approved by the Florida Department of Health in Volusia County.